 You rest on the laurels of your "strength," yet you haven't looked at WHY you make the choices you do, what leads you to believe you need willpower and how your inner belief system is really running the show.
 Willpower is NOT enough OR something to rely on when it comes to food and diet plans, especially.

 Commitment.
 Intention.
 Action

 Most of us have values in our life, especially when it comes to being healthy.
 I've NEVER (and I don't use that word lightly,) come across anyone who has told me they don't care about their health.
 So, it's important to know your values when it comes to your health and wellness.

-Intention is super important.
-What do you intend when you go to a party?
-Or when it comes to eating over the holidays?
-Focus on the positive, not the negative.
 Setting a clear, positive intention will help.
-It’s very similar to setting goals.
+It's very similar to setting goals.
 For example, when I go to a party where I know there will be a table full of yummy, tempting food, I set an intention to connect with at least one person, and ask them about their life/day.
-Or I set an intention to only have a bite of dessert and know that’s enough.
-This gives me a focus, and guides me toward my values of CONNECTION & VITALITY, versus away from them and toward the dessert table.
-I really don’t want the dessert, but sometimes being uncomfortable can lead me there.
+This gives me another focus besides food, especially in a situation where I might be uncomfortable.

-Because remember, consistency with your Commitment, Intention and Action will bring you long-lasting results.
-Oh yea, and forgive yourself along the way.
-I’m pretty sure that will feel a whole lot better than telling yourself you’re a failure!
+- If you "mess up," forgive yourself and move on.
+NO ONE IS PERFECT!
+I'm pretty sure that will feel a whole lot better than telling yourself you're a failure!